Keeping records of disclosures under the Telecommunications Act 1997

 286

-For emergency services related call information to emergency service organisations (e.g. police force) and despatch services for the purpose of dealing with the matters raised by that call
+If the disclosure consists of emergency services related call information and is made to an emergency service organisation (e.g. police force) or despatch services for the purpose of dealing with the matters raised by that call

 287

-Where the discloser believes on reasonable grounds that the disclosure or use is reasonably necessary to prevent or lessen a serious and imminent threat to the life or health of a person
+Where the discloser believes on reasonable grounds that the use or disclosure is reasonably necessary to prevent or lessen a serious threat to the life or health of a person and it is unreasonable or impracticable to obtain their consent

 288

-For particular maritime purposes, such as disclosure or use relating to the preservation of life at sea or the location of a vessel at sea and made for maritime communication purposes
+Where the use or disclosure is reasonably necessary for the purpose of the preservation of human life at sea and relates to the location of a vessel and is made for maritime communications purposes

 289